-In addition to the cash collection, the cash disbursements have to be calculated.
-The data needed for the overview of cash payments come from the direct materials (pur- chase) budget, the direct labor budget, the overhead budget, and the administrative expense budget.
+In addition to the cash collection, the cash disbursements must be calculated.
+The data needed for the overview of cash payments come from the direct materials (purchase) budget, the direct labor budget, the overhead budget, and the administrative expense budget.

-In the case of DM purchases, the total cash disbursement of the quarter does not equal the actual value of purchases.
-That is once again owed to the payment pattern as fol- lows:
+In the case of DM purchases, the total cash disbursement for the quarter does not equal the actual value of purchases.
+That is once again owed to the payment pattern as follows:

 Seventy percent of the purchases are made on account, and 30 percent are made against cash.